sagemath/trac_to_gh/Issue 5068.md

 # Issue 5068: change_ring fails for polynomials over finite fields in many cases

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5068

 Original creator: was